 There will comes a time you have to restore your website from backup.
-Either some kind of cyber attack or you accidently delete a criticle file, you will put in a tough spot where you have no choice but to restore from backup to get your WordPress running again.
-So the big question is, are you preparing for the wrost?
+Either some kind of cyber attack or you accidentally delete a critical file, you will put in a tough spot where you have no choice but to restore from backup to get your WordPress running again.
+So the big question is, are you preparing for the worst?
 Do you know how to restore your website from the backup?

 Backup your website using UpdraftPlus

 First question is, are you backing up your WordPress website?
 Luckily, if you are hosting from 1and1 Hosting, they backup your website everyday.
 But that is not enough, you should also backup your WordPress website too.
 Best way to backup your WordPress website is using plugin called UpdraftPlus.
 I recommend this backup plugin highly and it is free.

 Once you install the plugin, you’ll see the UpdraftPlug option under SETTINGS.

 In the UpdraftPlus setting, click on BACKUP NOW to start backing up after any changes you made to your website.

 Make sure you are backing up everything on the website.